 Accordingly, research guided by self-determination theory has focused on the social-contextual conditions that facilitate versus forestall the natural processes of self-motivation and healthy psychological development.
-Specifically, factors have been examined that https://selfdeterminationtheory.org/SDT/documents/2000_RyanDeci_SDT.pdf
+Specifically, factors have been examined that enhance versus undermine intrinsic motivation, self-regulation, and well-being.
+The findings have led to the postulate of three innate psychological needs--competence, autonomy, and relatedness, which when satisfied yield enhanced self-motivation and mental health and when thwarted lead to diminished motivation and well-being.
+(Ryan, Deci 2000)

+https://selfdeterminationtheory.org/SDT/documents/2000 RyanDeci SDT.pdf